Skip to main content

 02How do I calculate the selling price to hit a target profit margin?

-Use Price = Cost ÷ (1 − Margin) for a simple gross margin.
-But if you sell on a marketplace, you must also account for the fee, because it comes off the price: Price = (Cost + Fixed Fees + Shipping) ÷ (1 − Target Margin − Fee Rate).
-For example, a $10 cost, a 25% target, and a 15% fee gives $10 ÷ (1 − 0.25 − 0.15) = $16.67 — and at $16.67 you genuinely net 25% after the fee.
-This tool does that automatically.
+Use Price = (Cost + Fixed Fees + Shipping) ÷ (1 − Target Margin − Fee Rate).
+For a cost of 10, 25% target, 15% fee: 10 ÷ (1 − 0.25 − 0.15) = 16.67 — and at a price of 16.67 you genuinely net 25% after the fee.
+The naive formula 10 ÷ (1 − 0.25) = 13.33 ignores the fee and actually nets only ~10%.

 03Why do most pricing calculators tell you to price too low?

-Because they ignore that marketplace and payment fees are a percentage of the SALE PRICE.
-A typical calculator solves $10 ÷ (1 − 25%) = $13.33 for a 25% margin.
-But on a channel that takes 15%, $13.33 only nets about 10% after the fee — not 25%.
-The fee has to be subtracted in the denominator (the "gross-up"), which raises the correct price to $16.67.
-Calculators that treat fees as a flat add-on, or ignore them, consistently underprice.
+Because they ignore that marketplace fees are a % of the SALE PRICE.
+The typical calculator says 10 ÷ (1 − 25%) = 13.33 for a 25% margin.
+But on a 15% fee channel, a price of 13.33 nets only ~10% — the fee must go in the denominator, raising the correct price to 16.67.

 04How do marketplace fees change the price I should charge?